Geometry-Aware Attention Guidance for Diffusion Models via Modern Hopfield Dynamics: Main Contribution

-\begin{remark}[Stability and Robustness] Theorem~\ref{thm:conv_orth} provides the theoretical foundation for our strategy: \begin{itemize} \item \textbf{Structural Robustness:} It clarifies why GAG remains stable even at high guidance scales ($\lambda$).
-While standard extrapolation $(\zeta=1)$ may amplify orthogonal residuals, setting $\zeta=0$ strictly contracts off-manifold noise according to the weak contraction property. \item \textbf{Geometric Consistency:} The exclusion of $r^{\perp}$ serves as a sufficient condition to satisfy the contraction dynamics in Assumption~\ref{ass:weak_orth}.
-By filtering out the disruptive orthogonal component, we maintain the trajectory within the convergence basin of the retrieval manifold. \end{itemize} \end{remark}
+\begin{remark}[Stability and robustness] Theorem~\ref{thm:conv_orth} clarifies why GAG remains stable at high guidance scales $\lambda$: while standard extrapolation ($\zeta=1$) can amplify orthogonal residuals, $\zeta=0$ contracts off-manifold components according to the weak contraction property.
+Excluding $r^{\perp}$ thus serves as a sufficient condition for the contraction dynamics in Assumption~\ref{ass:weak_orth}, keeping the trajectory within the convergence basin of the retrieval manifold. \end{remark}